-Kids eat healthier when school-based nutrition programs involve teachers, staff, parentsJune 27th, 2012 in Health /
+Kids eat healthier when school-based nutrition programs involve teachers, staff, parentsJune 27, 2012 in Medicine & Health / Health

 Programs to promote healthy eating can substantially reduce the amount of unhealthy foods and beverages on school grounds if the programs focus on a school's specific needs and involve teachers, parents, staff, and administrators, according to a Kaiser Permanente Southern California study published in BioMed Central's open access journal International Journal of Behavioral Nutrition and Physical Activity.